 “Each student I met was passionate and motivated to learn and improve their world.
 Before this experience, I had never met so many individuals that were this passionate, and it was incredible to meet people similar to me.”Emerging Rural Leaders Student, 2019

 Tuition & Fees

-The city of Chicago is truly a mosaic of culture, cuisine, and activity, full of possibility in every corner.
-Students will explore the unique kinds of opportunities available in a large urban center for academic work and professional development through fun activities like:
+Students will also explore the unique kinds of opportunities available in a large urban center for academic work and professional development through fun activities like:

-- Visiting world-class museums, such as the Art Institute of Chicago, the Field Museum of Natural History, or the Museum of Contemporary Art
+- Virtually visiting different neighborhoods and world-class museums, such as the Art Institute of Chicago and the Museum of Science and Industry, among many others.

 - Diving into the world of politics and civic debate at the renowned University of Chicago Institute of Politics

 - Networking with current students, alumni, and local employers in the City of Chicago

 - Learning about "yes, and..." through an improv comedy workshop with the famed Second City Improv Troupe